IqbalSHD/IceCreamTypeDetector-using-PHP/README.md

 Problem Statement

-  In Japan, there are four major categories of ice cream type products:
+  There are four major categories of ice cream type products:

     ● an ice cream type product with at least 15 percent milk solids and at least 8 percent milk fat is called an ice cream;